mapbox/geojson-vt/README.md

 ### geojson-vt &mdash; GeoJSON Vector Tiles

-A highly efficient JavaScript library for **slicing GeoJSON data into vector tiles on the fly**, primarily designed to handle large geospatial datasets on the client.
+A highly efficient JavaScript library for **slicing GeoJSON data into vector tiles on the fly**, primarily designed to enable rendering and interacting with large geospatial datasets on the browser side (without a server).

 Created to power GeoJSON in [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js), but can be useful in other visualization platforms